 - 15.1 A. Consistent with the federal Family and Medical Leave Act of 1993 (FMLA) an employee who has worked for the state for at least twelve (12) months and for at least one thousand two hundred fifty (1,250) hours during the twelve (12) months prior to the requested leave is entitled to up to twelve (12) workweeks of family medical leave in a twelve (12) month period for one or more of the following reasons 1 through 4: - 1.
 Parental leave for the birth and to care for a newborn child, or placement for adoption or foster care of a child and to care for that child. - 2.
 Personal medical leave due to the employee's own serious health condition that requires the employee's absence from work. - 3.
-Family medical leave to care for a spouse, son, daughter, parent or state registered domestic partner as defined by RCWs 26.60.020 and 26.60.030 who suffers from a serious health condition that requires on-site care or supervision by the employee.
-4. Family medical leave for a qualifying exigency when the employee's spouse, child of any age or parent is on active duty or on call to active duty status of the Armed Forces, Reserves or National Guard for deployment to a foreign country.
+Family medical leave to care for a spouse, son, daughter, or parent who suffers from a serious health condition that requires on-site care or supervision by the employee. - 4.
+Family medical leave for a qualifying exigency when the employee's spouse, child of any age or parent is on active duty or on call to active duty status of the Armed Forces, Reserves or National Guard for deployment to a foreign country.